librenms/librenms/README.md

 This library was created to have php port of the python influxdb client.
 This way there will be a common abstraction library between different programming languages.

+### Installation

+Installation can be done with composer:

+composer require influxdb/influxdb-php:dev-master

 ### Getting started

 Initialize a new client object: